-All our teachers are native speakers of English; our LOTE teachers of Chinese and Japanese are native speakers of their respective languages.
+All our teachers are native speakers of English; our LOTE teachers of Chinese Beginners, Chines and Literature and Japanese Beginners are native speakers of their respective languages.
 Members of staff are at different stages of their professional development.
 This provides the school with the diversity of youth and experience as well as a mix of traditional and modern pedagogical teaching and learning practices.

-The School also employs an Administration Manager who overseas all support staff, an Accounts Receivable Officer, Accounts Payable Officer, two Student Services Officers, Homestay Officer, Admissions Officer, Marketing and IR (International Relations) staff and IT Manager.
-Most MGS Teachers actively implement an administrative role, eg Careers Adviser, House Tutor/Roll call, Welfare Officer, etc.
+The School also employs an Administration Manager who oversees all support staff, an Accountant, Accounts Receivable and Payable Officer, two Student Services Officers, Homestay Officer, Admissions Officer, Marketing and IR (International Relations) staff and an IT Manager.
+Most MGS Teachers actively implement an administrative role, eg Careers Advisor, House Tutor/Roll Call, Director of Welfare Officer, Director of Curriculum, etc.